Skip to content

 Traveling with Cigars

-Sometimes, cigar storage challenges come up while you’re on the move.
-If you’re heading on a weekend trip, golf outing, or business travel, a small cigar case or even a Ziploc bag with a humidity pack works well for a few cigars.
+Sometimes the storage problem hits while you're on the move.
+Weekend trip, golf outing, or business travel, a small cigar case or even a Ziploc with a humidity pack handles a few cigars fine.

-Travel humidors are another smart way to store cigars on the go.
-These compact, airtight cases are designed specifically to protect cigars during travel.
-Foam-lined interiors securely hold cigars, keeping them fresh and protected from physical damage.
-If you don’t yet own a humidor, a travel humidor is a great first purchase since it doubles as both a storage solution and a travel accessory.
+Travel humidors are the smarter move for the road.
+These compact, airtight cases are built specifically to protect cigars in transit.
+Foam-lined interiors hold them securely, keeping them fresh and safe from bumps.
+If you don't own a humidor yet, a Cigar Starter Kit is a great first buy, it comes with a travel humidor, cutter, lighter, and cigars to get you rolling.

 Why Spanish Cedar Matters (Even in DIY Storage)

 Spanish cedar is one of the best-kept secrets in cigar storage.
-Most humidors are lined with it for good reason: it helps regulate humidity, resists mold, and prevents cigars from absorbing too much moisture at once.
-Even in DIY setups, adding a few strips of cedar can make a big difference.
+There's a reason most humidors are lined with it: it regulates humidity, resists mold, and keeps cigars from drinking in too much moisture at once.
+Even in a DIY setup, a few strips of cedar make a real difference.

 If you buy boxes of cigars, save the thin cedar dividers inside.
-They can be placed in Tupperware boxes, cooler-dors, or even inside Ziploc bags as a buffer between cigars.
-Spanish cedar helps keep cigars fresh and enhances their aroma over time, making it a valuable upgrade for any cigar storage container.
+They drop right into a Tupperware box, a cooler-dor, even a Ziploc as a buffer between cigars.
+Spanish cedar keeps cigars fresh and builds the aroma over time, a genuine upgrade for any storage container.

 The Flavor Factor: How Storage Affects Taste